quek-group/Dielectric-function/README.md

 You need an additional file for this code.
 It is computed from projwfc.x of Quantum Espresso: "projwfc_up.dat".

-You need to delete the head of this file untill "1  1".
+You need to delete the head of this file until "1  1".
 Please read mt code "Diectric_function-projection.f90" and have a try.